tcarland/volgen/README.md

   Requires the 'tcanetpp' library and tcamake to build.

- The app essentially builds a metadata type tree of the volumes in '.volgen' directory (by default).
-This contains soft links to the files that make up the volume.
-Since .volgen would contain primarily just links, it is cheap to keep around.
-You can see the difference between the current volumes since last run by using the voldiff tool.
+ The app essentially builds a metadata type tree of volumes in '.volgen' of the current directory (by default).
+The .volgen volumes contain soft links to the files that make up the volume.
+Since .volgen would contain primarily just links, it is relatively cheap to keep around or recreate.
+Note, that the difference between the current state versus when volgen was last rand can be determined using the voldiff script.